This is the multi-page printable view of this section. Click here to print.

 New Tasks and Verification

-RsyncUI supports synchronizing data to:
+RsyncUI can synchronize data to:

 • local attached disk